gheenc/Computational-Methods/pset1/README.md

 ![line graph displaying time elapsed to construct a tree with varying n sizes](time_construct_tree.png)

-I repeated a similar process to time elapsed time during the construction of a tree of various n's.
+I repeated a similar process to capture time elapsed during the construction of a tree of various n's.
 Again, I only varied the n size of patient id, but a more thorough test would also vary the patient id n size.

 ```python
 total_tree = []